Knowledge Base Sections ▾

 Governance in Gonka is not a static system, but an evolving process.
 Here are the key development directions for 2026–2027.

-Multi-Model PoC (GiP #800) — simultaneous support for multiple models.
-The first candidate is embedding models for RAG.
-This will open Gonka to a completely new class of applications: search engines, corporate knowledge bases, chatbots with memory.
+Multi-Model PoC (GiP #800) — implemented: Kimi K2.6 is already running in DevShards since May 2026, MiniMax-M2.7 is being added in v0.2.13 (proposal #54).
+The next candidates are embedding models for RAG: this will open Gonka to a new class of applications (search engines, corporate knowledge bases, chatbots with memory).

-Inference Quality Protocol (GiP #860) — quality-based routing.
-Currently, requests are distributed by node availability; in the future — by response quality.
+Inference Quality Protocol (GiP #860) — routing by quality.
+Currently, requests are distributed based on node availability; in the future — based on response quality.
 Nodes with better hardware and more stable operation will receive priority.

-On-chain governance migration (2026–2027) — transition to a full-fledged x/gov module from Cosmos SDK.
-This will provide: formalized proposal types, automatic execution of approved changes, integration with IBC (Inter-Blockchain Communication), and the ability to create governance proposals through any Cosmos-compatible wallet.
+On-chain governance migration (2026–2027) — transition to a full x/gov module from Cosmos SDK.
+This will provide: formalized proposal types, automatic execution of approved changes, integration with IBC (Inter-Blockchain Communication), and the ability to create governance proposals via any Cosmos-compatible wallet.

 You can follow and participate in voting at gonka.gg/network/proposals.